 Know Thy Workplace

 We always have a target company in mind.
-How many times do you dream about working in your dream organization?
+How many times have you dreamed about working in your dream organization?
 But do you know what they do and how they do everything?
 Make sure that you follow your potential employer on social media.

-Even if you are not working with a company at present, take the time to understand how the company works.
-Understand their clients, who they work with, what are the pain points they are addressing.
+Even if you are not currently working with a company, take the time to understand how the company works.
+Understand their clients, who they work with, and what are the pain points they are addressing.

-All of this will help you be a learned candidate with higher potential and understanding about the company.
+All this will help you be a learned candidate with higher potential and an understanding of the company.

 The Bottom Line

-We all are in the same boat during the pandemic.
-However, it is essential to make an effort to keep a sense of normalcy.
+We are all in the same boat during the pandemic.
+However, it is essential to make an effort to maintain a sense of normalcy.

 This will help you gain control over the situation.
-Once you are in control of what you’re going to do in terms of your job prospects, you will feel a sense of relief.
+Once you are in control of what you will do regarding your job prospects, you will feel a sense of relief.

 Bring something new to the table.
-Start networking, create some ripples in your network, let people know you are ready to start your hustle again.
+Start networking, create ripples in your network, and tell people you are ready to start your hustle again.
 You will be surprised at the results.